-The amount of money the Department of Veterans Affairs (VA) will give disabled veterans to make their homes accessible will soon be increasing.
+The amount of money the Department of Veterans Affairs (VA) will give some disabled veterans to make their homes accessible increased on Oct.
+1, 2020.

 The VA offers grants for certain disabled veterans to make an existing or new home accessible.
 There are basically two different grants: the Specially Adapted Housing (SAH) Grant and the Special Housing Adaptation (SHA) Grant.

 There are also versions of these grants that allow veterans to make modifications to homes they are living in temporarily.
 These are known as Temporary Residence Adaptation (TRA) Grants.
 They follow the same rules as the SAH & SHA grants, but have some limitations.

 The amount of each of these grants increased on Oct.
 1, 2020, for fiscal 2021.

 For 2021, the maximum SAH grant will be $100,896, and the SHA grant will increase to a maximum of $20,215.
 The TRA grants will increase to a maximum of $44,295 for the temporary version of the SAH grant and $7,909 for the temporary SHA grant.